“We started by bringing our children; now, our teens bring us.”

 Program Description

-In the morning, the kids will have some activities with their age group, playing music, learning songs, dancing, crafting, and generally staying out of your hair.
-There are morning dance, instrumental and choral offerings.
+In the morning, the kids have activities with their age group, playing music, learning songs, dancing, crafting, and generally staying out of your hair.
+There are morning dance, instrumental, and choral offerings.
 There’s a community dance and gathering to share some talents, human tricks, and entertainment before swimming and lunch commence.

 The afternoon has more class offerings in English dance, art making (crankies, papier mâché, instruments!), Camp Chorale, a discussion of music and tradition in the community, and opportunities to jam, take a nap, or go swimming.

-Bring your family, your friend, your loved one, or all the above.
-Cascade provides a great opportunity for learning new material and insight into community activities, such as dancing, tune playing, art making, and singing.
-It also makes for a week of connecting with those around you, be they your kin or a brand-new friend.
+Bring your family, your friends, your loved ones, or all the above.
+Cascade of Music & Dance provides a great opportunity for learning new material and insight into community activities such as dancing, tune playing, art making, and singing.
+It also makes for a week of connecting with those around you, be they your kin or a brand new friend.
 See you in Schwenksville!

 Schedule